MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 Multiplayer games are typically one of two designs:

 1. Authoritative
-2. Non-authoritative.
+2. Non-authoritative

 Authoritative games have a central authority for game state, this may be a player device or [a cloud-hosted dedicated server](../servers/index.md).

 Non-authoritative designs require player devices to synchronize game state cooperatively, over a peer-to-peer network.

 Party is an ideal, secure, low latency transport for non-authoritative designs and authoritative designs where a cloud hosted dedicated server is not desired.
-Party is also well suited to add voice and text communication to non-gameplay social experiences your app may provide (e.g. an in-game squad experience, or post-game lobbies).
+Party is also well suited to add voice and text communication to non-gameplay social experiences your app may provide (e.g. in-game squad experiences, or post-game lobbies).

 Party utilizes Azure Cognitive Services to transcribe player voice chat and synthesize speech for text messages.
 This functionality has several uses, but was primarily designed as an accessibility aide.
 Typical usage of Party voice chat is billed on a per-minute basis, and up to 10% of those voice minutes can leverage transcription and synthesis for free.
 We recommend tying activation of this capability to an ease-of-access player setting.